ssalvaterra/LIB-201/metadata.md

 - <!--consult with Vic-->

 ## Ethical considerations
-People create metadata, and even though they have the best intentions, people usually have biases, implicit or explicit.
+People create metadata, and even though they have mostly the best intentions, people also have biases, implicit or explicit.
 Metadata and metadata standards have been created by people with a notably biased frame of reference.
 For example, for many years, the Library of Congress classified books on homosexuality under “sexual deviance.”
 Even more recently, an undergraduate student at Dartmouth College began a campaign to change the “illegal alien” subject heading to “noncitizen.”
 As you find and create metadata, consider the words you use and the different connotations of their meanings. <!--link to actual story, plus the article about redo-ing cutter numbers, plus example from Vic re: "minorities"-->

 # 1. Metadata-What and Why

-As you transcribe, tag, and create information (or data!) about the letters in the Smith Papers Collection, you are essentially creating descriptive _metadata_.
+As you transcribe, tag, and create information (or data!) about the letters in the Smith Papers Collection, you are essentially creating _metadata_.
 Metadata is just "data about data," and it's something <a href="https://dictionary.archivists.org/entry/metadata.html">archivists use</a> to describe, preserve, organize, and digitize.
-In other words, metadata makes items in a collection easy to find and discover.
+Furthermore, metadata makes items in a collection easy to find and discover.

 Metadata makes the internet work!
 And for this class, it is one of the building blocks of digital research.
 Think about the items in a library database:

 <p><a href="https://login.libprxy.muw.edu/login?url=https://search.ebscohost.com/login.aspx?direct=true&bquery=pizza&cli0=RV&clv0=Y&type=1&searchMode=And&site=eds-live&scope=site"><img src="https://github.com/hillaryAHR/LIB-201/blob/main/metadata-images/database-screenshot.PNG" alt="screenshot of a library database search result page" width="" height=""></a></p>

+Each item in the result list above contains several bits of metadata.
 When you search for something with combinations of keywords, filters, search facets, etc., you are tapping the metadata that someone created in order to return results.
-This applies to most things in a collection of digital things.
+This applies to most things in a digital collection.

 Think about the following digital items, and imagine what kinds of metadata - explicit or hidden - that you might interact with when you use them.